mholubczat/snake-fx/README.md

 # snake-fx

 Classic snake in JavaFX.
-Prepared as a university assignment.
+Prepared as an university assignment.

 ## Table of contents
 * [General info](#general-info)